openvinotoolkit/openvino/tools/benchmark_tool/README.md

   -h, --help            Show this help message and exit.
   -i PATH_TO_INPUT, --path_to_input PATH_TO_INPUT
                         Optional.
 Path to a folder with images and/or binaries or to specific image or binary file.
+To map input files to the specific input use next syntax:
+                        "input1:image_path1/folder_path1,input2:image_path2/folder_path2"
   -m PATH_TO_MODEL, --path_to_model PATH_TO_MODEL
                         Required.
 Path to an .xml/.onnx/.prototxt file with a trained model or to a .blob file with a trained